Before you get started

-Please fill it out completely — missing information may delay the process.
+Please fill it out completely — incomplete applications will be returned.
 You need to include a copy of the vessel registration or Certificate of Documentation with your application, whichever applies to you.

 You need to pay a permit fee with your application.
 Fees are $5 for each linear foot of the boat.
 Boston residents receive an exemption, and only pay $1 per linear foot.
 You can pay with a check or money order made payable to the City of Boston.
 If you drop your application off in-person, you can also pay with cash.

 We may ask for proof of residency to process your application.
 You just need to show us a government-issued ID with a Boston address.

 You can mail or bring your application, documents, and payment to:

 Roxbury Crossing, MA 02120